 The Greater Boston Area is known for its cold winters, snowy city streets, and Nor’easters.
 We know to budget for salt on our roads, keep warm indoors, and do the “penguin shuffle” to get to the car.
 Summers, however, are becoming increasingly important to plan for since they are getting longer, hotter, and more humid.
-We need to understand how it impacts our built environment and the health of people.
 Surprisingly, extreme heat, sometimes known as the “silent storm of extreme weather” causes more deaths in the US than all other weather hazards combined.
 As daily temperatures continue to increase in Massachusetts, the Museum of Science, Boston, in partnership with the Resilient Mystic River Collaborative (RMC), Mystic River Watershed Association, and the Metropolitan Area Planning Council, are focused on building a community of resilience to prepare for a hotter Greater Boston Area within the Mystic River Watershed.

 COLLECT DATA ON YOUR OWN TIME VIA ISeeChange!
 There are also other ways to get involved!
 We’re seeking volunteers to collect data via ISeeChange – on your own schedule, at the location of your choosing.